 - The ideal position of the bridge is in the middle of the f notch, but of course, you can change the bridge position around the f notches to vary the string length and obtain a different sound, but always keep in mind that the bridge must be at a 90-degree angle.

 - Another change that can be done is in the soundpost, by moving its position.
 However, it must be done by your luthier unless you have the experience and the right tools to do it.

 That being said, how do you know if it’s time or not to upgrade your instrument?
 Let’s understand the signs your violin is telling you.

 A good start is by checking your current condition, by that, we mean your violin and your musician skills.
-While you play, does the instrument voice still pleases you?
-We all change all the time and as you involve with the music world, it is normal to start to have a different perception of the tones and what you seek for your music.
+While you play, does the instrument voice still please you?
+We all change all the time and as you evolve with the music world, it is normal to start to have a different perception of the tones and what you seek for your music.